RiceComp427-Spring2019/comp427-hw1-paranoia-sjtutyx/README.md

 - Countermeasures:
   - Buy screening machines with high precision.
 If anything abnormal happens, check the belongings of the passenger manually.
 Cost: high, Benefits: check the passenger's baggage more carefully.
   - Purchase body scanner with good quality to protect the health of the passenger.
 Cost: high, Benefits: protect the body for passengers.
   - Arrange enough staff around the checkpoint for manually checking passenger's baggages.
-Cost: medium, Benefits: check the belongings of passenger manually
+Cost: medium, Benefits: check the belongings of passenger manually.
-  - Make a good plan to handle emergency (e.g. Someone carries weapons).
+  - Make a good plan to handle emergency (e.g. To handle the weapons and explosives, we may arrange some policeman at the airport).
+Cost: high, Benefits: can handle the emergencies.
-  - Make a good plan to let people use the quick-pass channel.
+  - Make a good plan to let people use the quick-pass channel.(e.g., only passengers who do not have baggages can go through the quick-pass channel.)
+Cost: low, Benefits: save passenger's time and make checkpoint less crowded.
   - Delete those personal information collected from passengers.
+Cost: low, Benefits: can provide security guarantee for passenger personal information.
 ## Problem 2
 - Scenario: {Documents}
 - Assumptions: